klebertiko/kotlin-stack-poc/README.md

 * Javalin API
 * Javalin Swagger - TO BE STUDIED
-* KTor API
+* Ktor API
-* KTor Swagger - TO BE DONE
+* Ktor Swagger - TO BE DONE

 ## HTTP